OmShetgaonkar/Kalki/README.md

-# MedGAN: AI-Powered X-ray Image Generator
+# MedAssist: AI-Powered X-ray Image Generator

 ## Project Overview

-MedGAN is an AI-driven solution that utilizes Generative Adversarial Networks (GANs) to generate diverse synthetic X-ray images.
+MedAssist is an AI-driven solution that utilizes Generative Adversarial Networks (GANs) to generate diverse synthetic X-ray images.
 This project aims to address the challenge of limited access to diverse medical imaging data, enhancing diagnostic accuracy and improving healthcare outcomes.

 ## Problem Statement